anchore/oss-docs/content/docs/guides/sbom/scan-targets.md

 +++
-title = "Supported Sources"
-description = "Explore the different sources Syft can analyze including container images, OCI registries, directories, files, and archives." weight = 20 tags = ["syft", "sbom"]
+title = "Supported Scan Targets" linkTitle = "Scan Targets" description = "Explore the different scan targets Syft supports including container images, OCI registries, directories, files, and archives." weight = 20 tags = ["syft", "sbom"]
 +++

 {{< alert title="TL;DR" color="primary" >}}

-- Syft automatically detects source type, simply pass it as an argument: `syft <target>`
+- Syft automatically detects scan target type, simply pass it as an argument: `syft <target>`
 - Supports **container images** (Docker/Podman/Containerd/registries), **directories**, **files**, and **archives**
-- Use `--from <type>` to explicitly specify source (e.g., `--from registry` to bypass local daemons)
+- Use `--from <type>` to explicitly specify scan target type (e.g., `--from registry` to bypass local daemons)

 {{< /alert >}}

-Syft can generate an SBOM from a variety of sources including container images, directories, files, and archives.
+Syft can generate an SBOM from a variety of scan targets including container images, directories, files, and archives.
 In most cases, you can simply point Syft at what you want to analyze and it will automatically detect and catalog it correctly.

 Catalog a container image from your local daemon or a remote registry: